waynetee/tp/docs/DeveloperGuide.md

     * Pros: Potentially convey more information to the user.
     * Cons: Harder for users to comprehend and navigate the information.

-We decided to go with Alternative 1 as we prioritised presenting a simpler and more intuitive output to our users.
+We decided to go with Alternative 1 as we prioritized presenting a simpler and more intuitive output to our users.

 **Aspect: Matching algorithm**

-* **Alternative 1 (current choice):** Prioritise top matches
+* **Alternative 1 (current choice):** Prioritize top matches
     * The current algorithm selects matches starting with the best possible match.
-This optimises for the compatibility of the first few matches.
+This optimizes for the compatibility of the first few matches.
     * Pros: First few matches are likely to be very compatible.
     * Cons: Last few matches are likely to be poor.

-* **Alternative 2:** Prioritise overall fairness of matches
+* **Alternative 2:** Prioritize overall fairness of matches
     * An alternative algorithm might optimise for the number of acceptable matches.
     * Pros: Allows more buyers to be matched with acceptable properties.
     * Cons: First few matches may not be as compatible as Alternative 1.

-We chose Alternative 1 as we expect the user to focus on the top matches, hence we optimised for those.
+We chose Alternative 1 as we expect the user to focus on the top matches, hence we optimized for those.

 ### Sort feature
 The sort feature allows the user to sort the properties and buyers in PropertyWhiz.